-- removal or modification of the OMRI seal on product labels, and in advertising and promotions (in print, electronic or broadcast media); - removal or correction of references made to a product's OMRI status in the content of advertising or marketing materials; - modification of a website or other media in order to clarify which specific products have OMRI Listed status; - removal of the OMRI seal and claims from product labels, by either recalling the product or covering the Seal and unauthorized references to OMRI; and - discontinued circulation of advertising, promotional materials, catalog listings, and all other media describing or promoting the product as OMRI Listed.
+- removal or modification of the OMRI seal on product labels, and in advertising and promotions (in print, electronic or broadcast media); - removal or correction of references made to a product's OMRI status in the content of advertising or marketing materials: - modification of a website or other media in order to clarify which specific products have OMRI Listed status; - removal of the OMRI seal and claims from product labels, by either recalling the product or covering the Seal and unauthorized references to OMRI; and - discontinued circulation of advertising, promotional materials, catalog listings, and all other media describing or promoting the product as OMRI Listed.

-OMRI reserves the right to take legal action against a supplier or any other party for any unauthorized use of the trademarked OMRI seal, and to seek damages and reimbursement of attorney fees and costs incurred in bringing any civil action or arbitration to enforce its rights in licensing the OMRI seal.
+OMRI reserves the right to take legal action against a

+supplier or any other party for any unauthorized use of the trademarked OMRI seal, and to seek damages and reimbursement of attorney fees and costs incurred in bringing any civil action or arbitration to enforce its rights in licensing the OMRI seal.
 In addition to legal actions, OMRI reserves the right to forfeit a product review or remove a product from the appropriate OMRI Products List for violation of this policy.
+OMRI may also notify the public of seal use violations or unauthorized claims.